 All you have to know before buying a Panama Hat

-In the last two summers, wherever you’ve been you’ve seen an avalanche of Panama hats.
-From very fashionable and well-dressed to easy-going style, the Panama hat is everywhere, and there is no denying it.
-Saying that the straw hat, also known as the Ecuadorian hat, had a revival is an understatement it’s having a moment of glory in a time and age when the only other hats you will see around are baseball caps.
-So in the video, you will see the colourful story behind the jipijapa hat (another name for the Panama hat) and what to consider when buying a hat that epitomises classic elegance.
+Every summer, wherever you are you see an avalanche of Panama hats.
+From fashionable and well-dressed to easy-going style, the Panama hat is everywhere, and there is no denying it.
+Saying that the straw hat, also known as the Ecuadorian hat, had a revival is an understatement.
+It’s having a moment of glory in a time and age when the most worn hats are buckets and baseball caps.
+And this year, the Panama hat is more than relevant with the rebirth of the Wild West fashion trend.
+So in this video, you will see the colourful story behind the jipijapa hat (another name for the Panama hat) and what to consider when buying a hat that epitomises classic elegance.

 Does the Panama Hat come from Panama?

-It was made famous by U.S. president Theodore Roosevelt when he wore a Panama hat during his visit to the construction site of the Panama Canal in 1906.
+The straw hat became famous by U.S. President Theodore Roosevelt when he wore a Panama hat during his visit to the construction site of the Panama Canal in 1906.
 A photo of Roosevelt wearing a Panama hat appeared in the New York Times and was soon followed by many celebrities, such as King Edward, Winston Churchill and Ernest Hemingway.
 And the rest is history.

-In the 20th century, it became an icon of summertime and showed in movies and magazines worldwide.
+In the 20th century, it became an icon of summertime and was shown in movies and magazines worldwide.
 Notably, Clark Gable in “Gone with the Wind”, Paul Henreid in “Casablanca”, Gregory Peck in “To Kill a Mockingbird” and, of course, Robert Redford in “The Great Gatsby”.

 Buying a Panama hat?
 What to know about the quality

 Panama Hats are famous for their lightness, durability, flexibility and comfort.
 These characteristics result from the materials used to weave the hat: the toquilla straw.
 Artisans in Ecuador carefully weave these straws into genuine Panama hats.
-The hat quality is measured by the tightness of the mesh.
+The tightness of the mesh measures the hat quality.
 So, the higher the number of weaves per square inch, the higher the quality of the hat.

-Some Panama hats can take up to five months to finish, and they are so finely hand woven that they are like a piece of Haute jewellery.
+Some Panama hats can take up to five months to finish, and they are so finely hand-woven that they are like a piece of Haute Couture.

-Brent Black, the top authority and purveyor of handwoven straw hats, is now offering the world’s finest Montecristi Panama for $100,000.
+Brent Black, the top authority and purveyor of handwoven straw hats, offers the world’s finest Montecristi Panama for $100,000.
 You are reading right, $100.000.
-Simply referred to as “The Hat”, the unique piece has been woven by the king of the master weavers, Simón Espinal, who lives in the hidden village of Pile, near Montecristi in the hills of Ecuador, and is believed to be the best Panama hat maker ever.
-The most expensive hat in the world was commissioned by Brent Black, who also discovered Espinal in the early 80s in his relentless quest for the perfect Panama hat.
+Simply referred to as “The Hat”, the unique piece has been woven by the king of the master weavers, Simón Espinal, who lives in the hidden village of Pile, near Montecristi in the hills of Ecuador.
+Espinal is believed to be the best Panama hat maker ever.

-The Montecristi hat has 4000 weaves per square inch, which is unheard of since, up to now, the highest quality achieved was 3000 weaves per square inch.
+The Montecristi hat has 4000 weaves per square inch, which has been unheard of since, up to now.
+To have an idea, the highest quality achieved was 3000 weaves per square inch.
 As a reference, the Borsalino Panama Prestige costs €1.800 and has 400 weaves per square inch.

 The Style